Microsoft-community/Community-website/src/wiki/installing-and-updating-drivers.md

     - Download the driver downloader (recommended).
     - Download this specific driver only and install manually.

-See [Reinstalling GPU drivers from the OEM's website](reinstalling-gpu-drivers#method-3-oem-website) for more information on installing GPU drivers.

 ## Method 4: Device Manager

 ::: tip Note